raracx/Rayel-Website/content/pages/index.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    title: >-
-      I’m Rayel, a Computer Science student at Concordia, a developer with rigorous freelance web development experience.
+    title: 'I’m Rayel, a Computer Science student at Concordia.'
     subtitle: >-
       I’m a passionate developer with experience in building dynamic, user-friendly websites.
 With a strong foundation in programming, data